tsbinns/tsbinns.github.io/CV.md

     <div style="margin-left: 20px;"> <!-- Expandible -->
       <button type="button" class="collapsible">View Associated Work</button>
       <div class="content">
-        <h3 class="CV-header">05/2018 - 10/2018</h3>
+        <h3 class="CV-header">08/2019 - 08/2020</h3>
           <p class="CV-desc">
-            <b>Consciousness, Attention and Perception Laboratory, University of Aberdeen, UK<br>
+            <b>Haynes Laboratory, Bernstein Center for Computational Neuroscience, Berlin, Germany<br>
-            Research Assistant<br>
+            Researcher<br>
-            Supervisor: Dr. Rama Chakravarthi</b>
+            Supervisors: Dr. Matthias Schultze-Kraft, Prof. John-Dylan Haynes</b>
           </p>
           <p class="CV-desc">
-            My work focused on the investigation of choice-predictive brain signals and movement initiation in the context of consequential decisions.
-My tasks included conducting EEG and behavioural experiments, as well as EEG and behavioural data analysis using MATLAB and SPSS.
-This provided me with a solid grounding in the scientific method, and experience as a researcher working in an academic laboratory setting.
+            The core theme of my work on placement at the Bernstein Center was the investigation of choice-predictive brain signals and the study of movement initiation.
+My tasks involved designing and conducting EEG experiments, with extensive analysis of EEG data using MATLAB, Python, and SPSS.
+As part of this work, I co-authored a research article published in <i>eNeuro</i>. &nbsp;<a href="https://www.doi.org/10.1523/eneuro.0425-20.2020"><i class="fas fa-link"></i></a><br> Through this placement I developed an in-depth understanding of EEG-based brain-computer interfaces and machine learning techniques, and furthered my understanding of core concepts such as linear algebra, calculus, signal analysis, and statistics.
+Additionally, I gained experience as a researcher working in an academic laboratory setting.
           </p>
       </div>
     </div>